SimpleLogix/NetProgFinalProject/README.md

 Since the way we do it now, seems like each client will receive the same question, and it assumes that all of the clients will answer questions simultaneously, which is not really happens.If we want the server to interact only with one client, then we can try to have a single user game.
 Otherwise, we have to come up with something that can manage multiple users independently.

+walid: I believe the model we are using does use multithreading.
+A new thread is started and the handleClient function is called for each client that connects.
+After updating the code and getting the questions to display properly, I tested this theory by running the server the connecting with multiple clients.
+Since we have now switched to just sending the client random questions instead of requesting with a number (which we were going to have to use an rng for anyway..), I was able to see different questions on different clients.
+I want to explore danny's idea to how kahoot.it does it.
+Perhaps we can create pseudo 'game rooms' where users will be put into as they join (a gameroom for the first 3 users, when the 4th joins, create a new game room for him and the next two, etc...)
+We can simply store these gameroom information into a list on the server to keep track of the current running games (not that we expect more than one concurrent running game)

 ### What about branches?
 I've created a branch Alexperiments, where I am gonna do some wild implementations/variations of the master branch, without touching master branch.